SPHackers/HackBoard/backlog.md

 - Brainstorm on any design.
 Bootstrap?
 Do we really need a design?

 #####**Notes**:
-- Keep things simple, we build a very simple feature and then later we'll improve its value.
+- Keep things simple, build a very simple feature and then later improve its value.
 - Remove a task from this list when completed/taken